 A Standard Threshold Shift is a detectable change in hearing as compared to the baseline audiogram.
 The American Occupational Safety and Health Administration (OSHA) defines a change as an average shift of 10dB or more at 2000, 3000, and 4000 Hz in either ear.
 If a shift is identified, follow-up actions are required by both the employer and employee.
 The employer is obligated to inform the employee within 21 days of the determination of a hearing shift and refer them to an audiologist for follow-up testing and possibly treatment.
 Employees – who should already be wearing proper hearing protection – may require another work environment noise assessment and/or updated hearing protection recommendations.
 Additionally, this may be a good opportunity to revisit the proper insertion and placement of various hearing protectors.

 Implementing and managing an occupational hearing conservation program is not a simple task.
 If you administer the program yourself in-house or outsource it to a trusted service provider, the process can be time-consuming.
-And whether you have ten or 10,000 employees, the simple task of scheduling annual tests can turn into a full-time job!
-Sending employees off-site to be tested, or employing trucks to bring testing to your employees can be an expensive endeavor.
+Whether you have ten or 10,000 employees, the simple task of scheduling annual tests can turn into a full-time job!
+Sending employees off-site to be tested or employing trucks to bring testing to your employees can be an expensive endeavor.
 This is where the right mobile system with integrated paperless data management can help you automate much of the program workflow.